dwastell/Oukitel_WP5_images/README.md

 More details regarding the TWRP implementation (device tree etc.), including acknowledgements, may be found at: https://github.com/dwastell/TWRP_Oukitel_WP5

-DISCLAIMER: unlocking bootloader and flashing non-stock firmware is, of course, entirely at your own risk.
+DISCLAIMER: unlocking bootloader and flashing non-stock firmware is, of course, at your own risk and you are entirely responsible for taking all the necessary precautions.